3 key things you need to know about vitamin D

 - Your body needs vitamin D to absorb calcium from your food1 .
 With insufficient vitamin D levels, your body’s ability to absorb calcium from your food is reduced by about half 7

-- Vitamin D is important to maintain bone and muscle strength 1,3
+- Vitamin D is important to maintain bone strength and muscle function1,3

 What are the symptoms of low vitamin D levels?4,5,6

 - Most people with low levels of vitamin D do not notice any symptoms.

 Who is at risk of vitamin D insufficiency?

 About 1 in 4 Australians have vitamin D insufficiency.7